Józef Beck: Early life

-Beck was born into a Calvinist (Protestant) family whose forbears had emigrated from Flanders to Poland in the 16th century, during the rule of Polish King Stephen Báthory.
+Beck was born into a Calvinist (Protestant) family whose forebears had emigrated from Flanders to Poland in the 16th century, during the rule of Polish King Stephen Báthory.
 When World War I started, Beck was a student at a college of engineering.
 After the outbreak of the war, Beck was a member of the clandestine Polish Military Organization (Polska Organizacja Wojskowa, or POW), founded in October 1914 by Piłsudski.
 Joining in 1914 Beck served until 1917 in the First Brigade of the Polish Legions and was an aide to Piłsudski.
-When the Brigade was interned, Beck escaped.
+When the brigade was interned, Beck escaped.

-After Poland had its regained independence, Beck was assigned as a commander of an artillery battery and assigned to the General Staff.
+After Poland had regained its independence, Beck was assigned as a commander of an artillery battery and assigned to the General Staff.
 Beck served as military attaché to France between 1922 and 1923.
 The French disliked Beck to the point of spreading lies about him, such that he was a Soviet agent.
 He helped to carry out the May 1926 military coup d'état, which brought Piłsudski to de facto governmental power.

 In 1926–1930, Beck served as chief of staff to Poland's Minister of Military Affairs, and in 1930–1932, he served as Vice Prime Minister and Vice Minister of Foreign Affairs.
 Groomed by Piłsudski to implement Poland's foreign policy, he in 1932 took office as Minister of Foreign Affairs, a post that he would hold until the outbreak of World War II.